sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gimp-heif-plugin</summary>

 ```
-Из репозитор : rpmfusion-free
+From repo     : rpmfusion-free
-Краткое опис : A plugin for loading and saving HEIF images
+Short desc    : A plugin for loading and saving HEIF images
 URL          : https://github.com/strukturag/heif-gimp-plugin/
-Лицензия     : GPLv3
+License      : GPLv3
-Описание     : This is a GIMP plugin for loading and saving HEIF images.
+Descript     : This is a GIMP plugin for loading and saving HEIF images.
              : HEIF is a image format using HEVC image coding for the best compression ratios.
 ```